-A directors' compensation analysis, including a peer comparison was completed in 2018.
+A directors' compensation analysis, including a peer comparison was completed in 2019.
 The goal of the study was to evaluate our director compensation against our peer group to ensure the Company's compensation practices for our directors is consistent with banks our size and within our similar markets.
-The analysis revealed that both director cash and equity retainers as well as meeting fees were below peer medians.
-The peer group used in the director compensation analysis was consistent with the methodology outlined on page 21.
-Based on the analysis the following recommendations to director compensation were made:
+The analysis revealed that director equity retainers were below peer median.
+The peer group methodology used in the director compensation analysis was consistent with the methodology outlined herein.
+Based on the analysis, the following recommendation to director compensation was made: